 We undertake some other activities and offer a range of additional services to members.
 We may need to collect additional information about you as part of these activities and services.
 They include:

 In these circumstances, the club is responsible for how the information provided is used and will provide privacy notices at the point that your personal information is collected.
-BG provides the IT platform and is responsible for ensuring the data held is secure.
-SG or BG will not make use of this data for any other purpose.
+Welsh Judo provides the IT platform and is responsible for ensuring the data held is secure.
+Welsh Judo or British Judo will not make use of this data for any other purpose.

 Why we share information about you